 Nonetheless, renewable energy remains volatile.
-If the move to a low carbon economy is going to be achieved, the data centre industry needs to use renewable energy whilst at the same time maintaining a steady power supply.
+If the move to a low carbon economy is going to be achieved, the data center industry needs to use renewable energy whilst at the same time maintaining a steady power supply.

 As the energy market speeds up towards a fuel-free future, the production of renewable energy sources continues to be subject to weather and environmental conditions.
 With renewable energy being so volatile and hard to accurately predict, there are bound to be challenges with balancing electrical supply.
 Moreover, the natural frequency stabilisation mechanism of the grid and the amount of inertia is decreasing.
 This creates greater, faster frequency transients, especially during notable faults.

-The unstable nature of a volatile electricity supply is not ideal for data centres, which depend on a reliable and steady source of energy.
+The unstable nature of a volatile electricity supply is not ideal for data centers, which depend on a reliable and steady source of energy.
 With a spike in renewable energy sources and an ever-rising demand for electricity, the power quality in the grid is bound to be affected.

 Companies within the energy sector need to help other organisations immediately respond to power demands at the grid-level in order to keep frequencies within confined boundaries.
 This reduces the possibility of grid-wide power outages that will affect all consumers connected to it.

-A UPSaaR service allows data centre operators to put the UPS to work as part of a virtual power plant that allows them to take part in the demand-side market.
+A UPSaaR service allows data center operators to put the UPS to work as part of a virtual power plant that allows them to take part in the demand-side market.
 The UPS can be used to support the grid by replacing demand with the power taken from batteries.

 The power that is released is then seamlessly regulated in parallel with the UPS rectifier to provide an accurate response, independent of the load level.
-Data centre operators can subsequently support the grid in regulating frequency and be rewarded with extra revenue for doing so.
+Data Center operators can subsequently support the grid in regulating frequency and be rewarded with extra revenue for doing so.
 Such a model is already implemented in the UK, with enterprises enjoying returns of up to 50,000 euros per MW power allocated to the grid per year.
-This would help offset the total cost of ownership of the UPS or contribute to making the data centre far more competitive from a pricing perspective.
+This would help offset the total cost of ownership of the UPS or contribute to making the data center far more competitive from a pricing perspective.

 Eaton is an example of an organisation that has demonstrated that UPS systems and batteries can be efficiently and safely deployed to carry out demand-side response operations with minimal risk to the UPS's primary purpose.

-Data centres can truly act as a system for change, assisting Asia in its sustainability ambitions.
-By helping energy providers balance consumption with the generation of power, and by returning electricity back to the grid, they can make a true positive impact on reducing the Asia’s overall carbon footprint while driving economic growth.
-Moving forward, the energy market and data centres in Asia should work closely together to adopt a greener and smarter approach to energy usage.
+Data Centers can truly act as a system for change, assisting Asia in its sustainability ambitions.
+By helping energy providers balance consumption with the generation of power, and by returning electricity back to the grid, they can make a true positive impact on reducing the Asia's overall carbon footprint while driving economic growth.
+Moving forward, the energy market and data centers in Asia should work closely together to adopt a greener and smarter approach to energy usage.